Mintbase/Grants-Program/maintenance/Substratesnap_Maintenance.md

   With an ever-growing number of popular blockchains, each with its own native wallet, users often find themselves needing to access multiple wallet applications and keep track of several different seed phrases.
 This process is tedious and acts as a blocker to the scalability and interoperability  of web3 solutions as a whole.

-Further, by maintaining the SubstrateSnap, it is our goal that websites will not have to implement custom handling, but simply add our packages for seamless integration.
+Further, by maintaining the MintbaseSnap, it is our goal that websites will not have to implement custom handling, but simply add our packages for seamless integration.

-**Are there any other projects similar to yours in the Substrate / Mintbase / Kusama ecosystem?**
+**Are there any other projects similar to yours in the Mintbase / Mintbase / Kusama ecosystem?**

   Although a great application, we also feel that the native Mintbase.js wallet lacks a certain level of user-friendliness and as such may be acting as a barrier to entry for the ecosystem.
-By granting users the flexibility to use their wallet of choice within their ecosystem of choice, in this case, Metamask and Substrate, ecosystems can begin to freely share user interactions and as such mutually benefit from an increase in user activity across all applications.
+By granting users the flexibility to use their wallet of choice within their ecosystem of choice, in this case, Metamask and Mintbase, ecosystems can begin to freely share user interactions and as such mutually benefit from an increase in user activity across all applications.

 ## Team :busts_in_silhouette: